-One sweet boy, Flying Curls Julien (Comes cordis Olympia X Terzo Kleo of Golden Comfort) brown with white socks and chest available.
+Flying Curls Julien (Comes cordis Olympia X Terzo Kleo of Golden Comfort) brown with white socks, face mask and chest.

 Ready for Adoption

 We went for a 2 hour photo shoot, check out the link: Mary Arango’s great photography: Was so much fun playing with kids in the grass and getting our photos taken.